-On this day, Tuesday 3rd of August, we encourage everybody to walk at least part of the way to, or from, work.
+On this day, Tuesday 2nd of August, we encourage everybody to walk at least part of the way to, or from, work.
 And why not post a picture of the experience, with the hashtag: #walktowork, and #ViennaWalkingWeek?
-It would help if you post your route and how long it takes, plus any reflections you have on the walk.
+Show your route and how long it takes, plus any reflections you have on the walk.
 You may well find that it takes less time than you expected.

 Learning to walk is one of the first milestones we celebrate in a young person’s life.
 After that, it is largely forgotten as a skill.

 For many people, the journey to and from work are a boring daily grind.
 But how we choose to travel to the office (or college) is also one of the biggest day-to-day climate decisions we face.
-In countries like the UK and Austria, the transport sector is now responsible for emitting more greenhouse gases than any other.
-Globally, transport accounts for around a quarter of CO2 emissions.
-Too much of the world’s transport networks still remain focused around the car.
+In countries like the UK and Austria, the transport sector is now responsible for more greenhouse gas emissions than any other.
+Globally, transport produces around a quarter of CO2.
+Too much of the world’s mobility networks still remain focused around the car.
 Road vehicles - cars, trucks, buses and motorbikes - account for nearly three quarters of the emissions that come from transport.

 So, the way you get around each day can make a big difference to your own carbon footprint.